 Reading TEAS Prep

-You’ll have 53 total questions covering key ideas and details of passages, a passage’s overall structure, and integrating ideas across different sources.
+On the TEAS 7, you’ll have 45 total questions covering key ideas and details of passages, a passage’s overall structure, and integrating ideas across different sources.
 Here are topics we cover in my TEAS test prep course:

 - Evaluating themes and arguments